Doctor of Education (EdD)

 Year 3

-- EDUC 698 (6): Research Seminar III: Practice-Engaged Dissertation, Sept – April
+- EDUC 698 (6): Dissertation Seminar, Sept – April

 The core courses are interdisciplinary and provide grounding for all students in the contemporary and historical educational discourses, perspectives, and traditions as they embark on their studies.

-EDLL 602: Setting Conditions for Transformative Leadership
+EDLL_O 602: Setting Conditions for Transformative Leadership

 This course applies the theoretical elements of transformative leadership with a focus on establishing conceptual and practical frameworks for engaging in educational leadership for transformation at the levels of self, school, system, and society.

-EDLL 606: Culturally Responsive Leadership in a Diverse Society
+EDLL_O 606: Culturally Responsive Leadership in a Diverse Society

 This course provides the theoretical underpinnings for education leaders to think more deeply and consider issues involved in implementing social justice education and to respond to societal pressures around issues of equity, diversity, and inclusion.

-EDUC 600: Research Seminar I: Project Fundamentals
+EDUC_O 600: Research Seminar I: Project Fundamentals

 An introductory course examining inquiry frameworks as a mode of investigation.
 It examines various issues, methods and techniques used in educational research.
 Consideration is given to research strategies and techniques and the selection of research questions appropriate to a range of issues facing scholar-practitioners.

-EDLL 608: Ethics, Governance and Reform in Contemporary Contexts
+EDLL_O 608: Ethics, Governance and Reform in Contemporary Contexts

 Co-investigation of the ethical values, educational aims, and conditions of political legitimacy of educational institutions in the early 21st century.
 Normative and descriptive accounts of these institutions are examined in relation to contemporary social problems (and possible solutions) with an orientation to their implications for public policy and leadership-in-practice.

-EDUC 601: Research Seminar II: Research and Project Design
+EDUC_O 601: Research Seminar II: Project Design

 Designed to help students prepare the components of their research proposal.
 Research tools and techniques commonly used for researching leadership and organizational improvement practices, including research ethics will guide the course design.

-EDLL 699: Practice-Based Dissertation
+EDLL_O 699: Practice-Based Dissertation

 Students must maintain continuous registration in the Practice-Based Dissertation (EDLL 699) until degree completion.